 Vesting - Each participant has, at all times, a fully vested and non-forfeitable interest in his or her contributions, earnings and employer contributions made by the Participating Employers (including all profit sharing contributions for years prior to January 1, 2007).
-Employer profit sharing contributions for years beginning on or after January 1, 2007 are fully vested after the lapse of three years from the participant's original hire date.
+Employer profit sharing contributions for the years beginning on or after January 1, 20017 are fully vested after the lapse of three years from the participant's original hire date.
 The Plan provides for full vesting of benefits for all Plan participants whose employment is terminated due to a reduction-in-force on or after October 1, 2014.

 Forfeitures - Forfeitures resulting from the separation of service of participants not fully vested in the Plan can be applied first to reduce direct administrative expenses charged to the Plan, if any, for the year, and next, to reduce the Participating Employers' contributions to the Plan.
-During 2018, we used \$7,000 from the forfeiture account to reduce employer contributions.
-As of December 31, 2018 and 2017, forfeiture balances available to reduce future direct administrative expenses and contributions to the Plan and any related earned investment income were \$206,100 and \$399, respectively.
+During 2019 and 2018, we used \$206,031 and \$7,000, respectively, from the forfeiture account to reduce employer contributions.
+As of December 31, 2019 and 2018, forfeiture balances available to reduce future direct administrative expenses and contributions to the Plan and any related earned investment income were \$4,300 and \$206,100, respectively.

 Notes receivable from participants - Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of their account balance.
 The loans are secured by the balance in the participant's account and bear interest at rates commensurate with local prevailing interest rates as determined by Plan management, and varying maturity dates, typically not exceeding five years.
-Principal and interest is paid ratably through monthly payroll deductions.
+Principal and interest are paid ratably through monthly payroll deductions.